henrivain/BuildTesseract/Readme.md

 ## Available precompiled binaries

 All can be found inside `Binaries` folder
+All are build using newest available (No release) code from repositories.
+Newest Tesseract release at the time of writing is 5.3.0 (28.3.2023).
 > Android Arm64_v8a
 > Android Arm_v7a
 > Android x86_64